earthly/website/blog/_posts/2022-07-02-introduction-pyscript.md

  - Django
 last_modified_at: 2023-07-19
 ---
-**In this article, you'll learn about the latest PyScript release.
-If you're a Python developer eager to dive into web development, Earthly can streamline your PyScript builds.
-[Explore how](/).**
+**This article discusses the release of PyScript.
+Earthly streamlines PyScript builds for Python developers moving into web development.
+[Learn more about Earthly](/).**

 <div class="wide">